doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - **Files IO permissions**: E.g in production and particularly when writing in the runtime directory.

-- **Files writing concurrency**: E.g in a multi instances context with a shared file system.
+- **Files writing concurrency**: E.g in a multi-instances context with a shared file system.

 ##Todo